 Marsh, J., Sörqvist, P., Marsja, E., Röer J.P., & Ljungberg, K.J.
 (Under Revision).
 Irrelevant vibro-tactile stimuli produce a changing-state effect: Implications for theories of interference in short-term memory.

-Marsja, E., Marsh, J.E., Hansson, P., & Neely, G. (Submitted).
+Marsja, E., Marsh, J.E., Hansson, P., & Neely, G. (Under Revision).
 Examining the Role of Spatial Changes in Bimodal and Uni-Modal To-Be-Ignored Stimuli and How They Affect

 Short-Term Memory Processes.